pfdubois/BridgeBidding/source/Slam.rst

 Responder has the right to just bid the grand slam if he can tell he has “the right stuff”.

-Both the Queen Ask and the King Ask responses have variations so make sure you and your partner agree, or just stick to the basics or ordinary Blackwood.

 .. index::
    pair:convention;DOPI
    pair:convention;ROPI